mia-platform/distribution/modules/disaster-recovery/velero/README.md

 velero and the GCP APIs.

 By default the flavor will setup velero to work with [Workload Identity Federation for GKE], and we suggest you to setup your GKE cluster to work with it if possible.
-You then will have to add the correct annotations to the `velero` `ServiceAccount` accordingly with the documentation.
+You then will have to add the `iam.gke.io/gcp-service-account` annotation to the `velero` `ServiceAccount` with the service account email that you have created following the GCP documentation.

-The IAM Role permissions to assign the to service account are the following:
+The minimal IAM Role permissions to assign the to service account are the following:

 ```txt
 compute.disks.get